 - We have decades of experience in finance, marketing and communications for healthcare and life sciences organizations.

-- Our backgrounds include clinical dentistry, osteology, biotech investor and public relations, marketing communications, content creation, strategic consulting, autoimmune advocacy and more.
+- Our backgrounds include clinical dentistry, osteology, biotech IR/PR, marketing communications, content creation, strategic consulting, and autoimmune advocacy.

 Contact us for help clarifying and articulating your market position and strategy.
 Long before COVID, we have facilitated virtual brainstorming and planning sessions.
 We excel at creating content, including articles, blog posts, collateral materials, e-books, web site copy and white papers.
 Our Your Autoimmunity Connection website showcases our own content.